 LUS Brands Review for Fine Curly Hair

 The LUS Brands Three Step System is the same Step 1 (shampoo) and Step 2 (conditioner) for all hair types.
 The difference is in Step 3, their All-In-One styling lotion.
 They have three formulas: Wavy, Curly, and Kinky-Coily.
-I used the Wavy formula for my hair and for this review.
+I use the Wavy formula for my hair and for this review.
+I have tried the Curly but it is too heavy for my fine curly hair and prefer the Wavy.

 Since I wanted simple, when I got the kit, I decided to do it as simply as possible.
 No additional tools or combs, no fancy methods, or adding any other products.